 She has been named by Newsweek and The Daily Beast as one of ten "rabbis to watch," one of the top 50 most influential women rabbis, and as one of the “36 Under 36" (36 most influential leaders under age 36).
 She has written for The New York Times, The Atlantic, Salon, The San Francisco Chronicle, and has also appeared in the Best Jewish Writing series, the new edition of Encyclopedia Judaica, and Bitch magazine's Bitchfest, as well as many other publications.
 She is a regular contributor to The Huffington Postand has been featured on Upworthy.

 Rabbi Ruttenberg is also co-editor, with Rabbi Elliot Dorff, of three books for the Jewish Publication Society’s Jewish Choices/Jewish Voices series: Sex and Intimacy, War and National Security, and Social Justice.
 She’s also a contributing editor to Lilith and the academic journal Women and Judaism: A Multidisciplinary Journal and is on the editorial board of Sh’ma: A Journal of Jewish Ideas.

 Before receiving her rabbinic ordination from the Ziegler School of Rabbinic Studies in Los Angeles, received her B.A. in Religious Studies from Brown University and worked in San Francisco as a freelance writer.
-Rabbi Ruttenberg has served as Senior Jewish Educator at Tufts Hillel and Campus Rabbi at Northwestern Hillel, and currently serves as the Director of Educational Content for Ask Big Questions, an initiative out of Hillel International.
+Rabbi Ruttenberg has served as Senior Jewish Educator at Tufts Hillel and Campus Rabbi at Northwestern Hillel, and currently serves as the Director of Education for Ask Big Questions, an initiative out of Hillel International.
 She lives in the Chicago area with her husband and sons and teaches and lectures nationwide.